Acxiom

-Acxiom (pronounced "ax-ee-um") is a Conway, Arkansas-based database marketing company.
+Acxiom LLC (pronounced "ax-ee-um") is a Conway, Arkansas-based database marketing company.
 The company collects, analyzes and sells customer and business information used for targeted advertising campaigns.
 The company was formed in 2018 when Acxiom Corporation (since renamed LiveRamp) spun off its Acxiom Marketing Services (AMS) division to global advertising network Interpublic Group of Companies.

-In 2018, The Interpublic Group of Companies acquired the Acxiom Marketing Services division of Acxiom Corporation and renamed it Acxiom LLC, with the remaining portion of Acxiom Corporation becoming the publicly held company of LiveRamp.
+In 2018, the Interpublic Group of Companies acquired the Acxiom Marketing Services division of Acxiom Corporation and renamed it Acxiom LLC, with the remaining portion of Acxiom Corporation becoming the publicly held company of LiveRamp.

-The company has offices in the United States, Europe and Asia.
+The company has offices in the United States, Europe, and Asia.

 Foundation and early days

 Acxiom was founded in 1969 as Demographics, Inc. by Charles D. Ward in Conway, Arkansas.
 The company was initially involved in producing mailing lists using phonebooks and payroll processing.
 In 1980, the company changed its name to Conway Communications Exchange, and in 1983 it incorporated as CCX Network, Inc. and made its first public offering.
 In 1988 it became Acxiom Corporation.